The Turner Diaries: Inspiration

 Pierce grew up as a fan of science fiction pulp novels, which have also been viewed as a possible influence on Turner.
 The book utilizes some science fiction tropes.

 The Turner Diaries is a work of dystopian fiction; this genre emerged prominently in the early 19th century, and early dystopian novels often had racist themes.
 Terrorism researcher J.M.
 Berger connected Turner to several other racial dystopia novels, saying they had influenced Turner's development directly or indirectly (i.e. having been directly read by Pierce, or having inspired works that he read).
 He particularly noted The Turner Diaries as having "striking similarities" with the book Anticipations of the Future.'

-Jack London's 1907 novel The Iron Heel has also been seen an influence; The Turner Diaries shares some themes, descriptions and its main narrative device (that of a work annotated by a future historian) with that book.'
+Jack London's 1907 novel The Iron Heel has also been seen as an influence; The Turner Diaries shares some themes, descriptions and its main narrative device (that of a work annotated by a future historian) with that book.'
 Pierce disputed that this book was an influence.
 The 1969 novel The Spook Who Sat by the Door by black author Sam Greenlee is also seen as a possible influence on The Turner Diaries; the release of its film adaption was controversial and widely publicized.
 It follows the first black CIA agent, who then uses his knowledge to lead a black insurgency against the CIA.
 Greenlee described it as "a training manual for guerrilla warfare", and all white characters in the book are racists who have exclusively hostile interactions with the protagonists.'